puppetlabs/bolt/documentation/bolt_installing_modules.md

 In some cases, Bolt is unable to resolve module dependencies and manage your project's modules for you.
-If Bolt can't resolve your module dependencies, you must manage your project's Puppetfile manually and use Bolt to install the modules listed in the Puppetfile without resolving dependencies.
+If Bolt can't resolve your module dependencies, you can manage your project's Puppetfile manually and use Bolt to install the modules listed in the Puppetfile without resolving dependencies.
 The most common scenario where Bolt can't resolve module dependencies is when a project includes git modules that are in a repository other than a public GitHub repository.